-- Schema properties of schema types from the target system and One Identity Manager schema. - Virtual schema properties, - added by the user to extend the target system schema or the One Identity Manager schema - added by the user to extend the connector schema or the One Identity Manager schema
+- Schema properties of schema types from the target system and One Identity Manager schema. - Virtual schema properties that are: - Added by the system connector to extend the target system schema or the One Identity Manager schema - Added by the user to extend the connector schema or the One Identity Manager schema

-Virtual schema properties

-Schema class property added by the system connector or the user.
+Term Explanation Virtual schema properties Schema class property added by the system connector or the user.
 Virtual schema properties extend the basic schema with additional data required for the mapping.
 You can use virtual schema properties to represent combinations of schema properties as well as processing step results as schema properties.

-Term Explanation Object matching rule Specifies how a concrete object of a target system schema class can be set in relation to a concrete object of a One Identity Manager schema class.
+Object matching rule Specifies how a concrete object of a target system schema class can be set in relation to a concrete object of a One Identity Manager schema class.
 An object matching rule encompasses the target system schema property based on which the target system objects can be uniquely identified.
 Property mapping rule Describes how a target system schema property is mapped in the One Identity Manager schema.